 Stand, holding a pair of dumbbells, in a split stance with one leg in front and the other behind you.
 Keep dumbbells at side of the body.
 This is your start position.
 Lower your body down until your front knee is at a 90-degree angle.
 At the same time, lift your arms into a side extension.
 Do not let your knee extend past your toes.
 Exhale and push back up to the start position to complete one rep. Bring your arms down back to the side of your body.

 That’s it!
 Did you feel the burn?
 Which exercise was your favorite?

 Let me know in the comments.
 The lunge with side extensions is my favorite exercise in this routine.
 It’s harder than it looks.

 Your Coach and Biggest Cheerleader

 P.S.
-If you liked this back workout you’ll LOVE my workout programs!
-All of my programs target trouble areas women struggle with most.
-If you want to slim down and tone up ASAP take my Exercise Style Quiz to find the workout program that’s perfect for you.
+If you liked this back workout you’ll LOVE my nutrition and workout programs!
+All of my programs target trouble areas women struggle with most and help you get fit, healthy, and feel fantastic.
+If you want to slim down and tone up ASAP take my Program Style Quiz to find the fat loss program that’s perfect for you.

 Christina is a certified Holistic Nutritionist, Personal Trainer, and Fitness & Health Coach.
 After healing multiple health issues, getting off 7 meds, & losing 40 pounds – and keeping it off for 10+ years, Christina teaches others how to get Happy, Healthy, & Fit quickly without any bullshit.
 She’ll show you how to slim down, tone up, and feel fantastic naturally with the most delicious food and least intense workouts possible.